Should I fill out a Driver’s Crash Report or Blue Form (CR-2) after my car accident?

 Just stick to the facts

 Again, your best bet is to get a free consultation from our attorneys before you fill out a CR-2.
 Either way, when you fill it out, just stick to the facts.
-No one cares about the righteous indignation that you possess, nor do they care about how artfully you can insult the other driver.
+The court just wants a bare boned account of what happened.
 For instance, this is not acceptable:

 I was minding my own business as I made my way to the orphanage to feed starving children, when all of a sudden this crazed madman came out of nowhere and struck my car.
 I know in my heart of hearts that he was trying to kill me.

-A an acceptable telling of this story is:
+A more appropriate telling of this story is: